 For certain kinds of drugs, you can use the plan's network mail-order services.
 Generally, the drugs available through mail-order are drugs that you take on a regular basis for a chronic or long-term medical condition.
+The drugs that are not available through the plan's mail-order service are marked with "NMO" in our Drug List.

-Our plan's mail-order service requires you to order at least a 61-day supply and no more than a 100-day supply.
+Our plan's mail-order service requires you to order at least a 61-day supply of the drug and no more than a 100-day supply.
 A 61-100-day supply has the same copay as a one-month supply.